athaharsmd/Bussiness-360_Insights/README.md

 Unit Economics: Insights about the Individual customer's breakdown of Key Metrics(COGS and Gross Margin) in a Donut Chart, and about the Net Profit made after Operational Expenses using a Waterfall chart.

-## Supply Chain View :
- View objective:

-1. Created a Dashboard for Supply Chain View

-KPI Visuals: KPI Visuals for Forecast Accuracy, Net Error and ABS Error compared with their benchmark values(Last year).

-Accuracy/Net Error Trend: Monthly Distribution of Net Error and Forecast Accuracy (cuurent and last year) using a Line and Clustered Column Chart.

-Key Metrics by Products: Distribution of Key metrics based on products for the Supply Chain Team.

 ## Executive View :
 # View objective: